FinnMacCumail/rag-from-scratch/codecamp/markdown/hyde.md

 )
 ```
 - prompt_hyde: Uses the HyDE template to structure the input prompt.
-- llm: Processes the prompt using a language model (e.g., ChatOpenAI).
+- llm: Processes the prompt using a language model (e.g., ChatOllama).
 - StrOutputParser: Converts the output from the language model into a usable string format.

 ### Execution